Will other states follow Pennsylvania on church abuse?

 Terence McKiernan, president of BishopAccountability.org, said Pennsylvania's landmark investigation will put pressure on prosecutors elsewhere to take a look at what's going on in their area dioceses.

 The investigation also prompted the dioceses to publish lists, for the first time, of priests accused of sexual misconduct.
-On Friday, an Indiana bishop, Kevin Rhoades of the Fort Wayne-South Bend Diocese, said he will publicly release the names of all the priests in his Catholic diocese who've been removed from the ministry following "credible" allegations they sexually abused children.
+On Friday, an Indiana bishop, Kevin Rhoades, of the Fort Wayne-South Bend Diocese, said he will publicly release the names of all the priests in his Catholic diocese who've been removed from the ministry following "credible" allegations they sexually abused children.

 Rhoades was the bishop of Harrisburg from 2004 to 2009.

+The Vatican has expressed "shame and sorrow" over the scathing Pennsylvania grand jury report, calling the child abuse "criminally and morally reprehensible" and saying Pope Francis wants to eradicate "this tragic horror."

-Associated Press writer Tom Hays in New York contributed to this report.
+Associated Press writers Tom Hays in New York, Kathy McCormack in Concord, New Hampshire, and David Sharp in Portland, Maine, contributed to this report.